kshitijmishra27/DSA-practice/README.md

 # DSA-practice

-Here are Some of the questions of DSA that i solved while doing LeetCode and GeeksforGeeks Learning and DSA
+Here are Some of the questions of DSA that i solved while Practicing on platforms like  LeetCode and GeeksforGeeks for Learning  DSA